greenelab/phenoplier/nbs/15_gsa_gls/20-null_simulations/20_gls_phenoplier/README.md

 watch -n 2 bjobs
 ```

-Logs for `random_pheno0` are in `random_pheno1.*` (indexes are different because LPC arrays cannot start with zero).

 # QQ plots

-Notebook `15-twas-qqplot.ipynb` checks that the distribution of pvalues is as expected.
+Notebook `05-twas-qqplot.ipynb` checks that the distribution of pvalues is as expected.